brunoserralheiro/node-tapiuk-backend/README.md

-2. create TAPIUK database on MongoDB
+2. create  database named tapiuk on MongoDB

-3. create User collection
+3. create User collection on that DB.

 OR alternatively  remove AUTH feature by commenting line 5 on server\boot\authentication.js

 // server.enableAuth();